-

 My firm can be your guide through all phases of the divorce process.
 As your divorce attorney in Freehold, NJ, I can fully explain to you what to expect from the legal proceedings you are preparing for and provide the counsel you need to conclude the process successfully.

 Are you looking to file for divorce in New Jersey?
-Call Law Offices of Ryan E. Gilbert, LLC today at (866) 760-6430 or contact us online today to schedule a meeting with our Freehold divorce attorney!
+Call Law Offices of Ryan E. Gilbert, LLC today at (732) 391-6563 or contact us online today to schedule a meeting with our Freehold divorce attorney!

-Divorce Process in New Jersey
+What Is the Divorce Process in New Jersey?

 In New Jersey, obtaining a divorce is relatively straightforward but can be complicated if contested issues such as custody or division of assets exist.
 To begin the process, an individual must file a Complaint for Divorce with the Superior Court in New Jersey.
 The complaint will explain the grounds for divorce and the requested relief.
 The Court will then issue a Summons that must be served on the other party, who must answer and file an Answer to Divorce Complaint within 35 days.
 If the other party does not answer, they can enter a Default Judgment against them.